saeed1245/AI-Engineer-Roadmap/README.md

 ## Day 13
 Learned: debugging techniques — reading error messages, using print statements to trace code, and fixing common bugs.

+## Day 14
+Built the Higher Lower Game — practiced functions, loops, dictionaries, and game logic to compare which item has more followers.